cirosantilli/linux-cheat/desktop/README.md

     800x600        60.3     56.2
     640x480        59.9

-so the asterisk `*` gives the new resolution.
+So the asterisk `*` gives the new resolution.

 Change to default resolution (the one with the plus sign `+`):

     xrandr -s 0

+##PRIMARY selection

+##CLIPBOARD

+##selection

+X support an arbitrary number of selections.

+The most important ones are widely implemented by default by most GUI systems:

+-   `PRIMARY`: automatically updated to the last selected text.

+    It can be pasted with a middle click.

+-   `CLIPBOARD`: Ctrl + C, Ctrl + V mechanism.

+Each selection contains data completely separate from the others.

+Those concepts touched by freedesktop.org: <http://freedesktop.org/wiki/Specifications/ClipboardsWiki/>

 ##xsel

 Manipulate the x selection and clipboard

-###x selection

-X selection is the last focused selected text.

-It can be pasted with a middle click.

-It is similar to the clipboard, but is another storage area.

 Set the x selection: